 MOTAT has been recognised as one of the country’s leading tourism operators by Qualmark – New Zealand Tourism’s official quality assurance agencies.
 To earn the prestigious mark, the Museum underwent a comprehensive on-site evaluation against industry standards of best practice.
 This required the organisation to be independently reviewed under criteria focused on the specific service, facilities, environmental practices, safety and operating systems that the business has in place.
 MOTAT has been awarded the Qualmark Silver Enviro Award.

 MOTAT has also recently signed up to the New Zealand Tourism Sustainability Commitment, an initiative of the Tourism Industry Aotearoa.
 This aims to see every New Zealand tourism business committed to sustainability by 2025.
 Being sustainable includes – environmentally, socially and economically.
 In agreeing to adopt the commitment MOTAT signs up to the 14 goals TIA has determined organisations should meet to achieve the vision of leading the world in sustainable tourism.

-A major achievement for MOTAT is the achievement of CEMARS certification for measuring and reducing the Museum's carbon footprint.
+A major achievement for MOTAT is the CEMARS certification for measuring and reducing the Museum's carbon footprint.
 This is the first step towards attaining the aspirational goal of a zero-carbon footprint.

 Key environmental initiatives include:

 - Continuous improvement to the MOTAT sustainability plan to reduce the museum’s impact on the environment.

 - Sending our shredded paper to Auckland Zoo for animal bedding.

 - Recycling privet for Auckland Zoo giraffes to graze.